MDAnalysis/MDAKits/docs/source/makingakit.rst

 ***********************************************

 Since the MDAKits registry makes heavy use of the GitHub actions infrastructure, registration of a kit requires that all code maintainers also have a GitHub account for communication purposes.
-For this reason, if your code is not already hosted in an accessible version controlled repository, hosting on `GitHub <https://github.com>`_ is recommended, although other services such as `BitBucket <https://bitbucket.org/>`_, `GitLab <https://gitlab.com>`_, or self hosting is possible.
+For this reason, if your code is not already hosted in an accessible version controlled repository, hosting on `GitHub <https://github.com>`_ is recommended, although other services such as `Bitbucket <https://bitbucket.org/>`_, `GitLab <https://gitlab.com>`_, or self hosting is possible.

 Documentation
 *************